Curtains are one of those things most people don’t think about—until dust starts building up and affecting the air they breathe.

 Beyond Curtains: Creating a Low-Dust Environment

 Dust proof curtains work best as part of a comprehensive approach to reducing indoor allergens.
+For a deeper look at how to minimize triggers throughout your home, see my guide on how to allergy proof your home.

 Air Filtration Partners